Wow! I’m not sure that I’ve ever made a dish that had accompanying poetry before! But here’s the literary condiment for the recipe I’m about to share:

 5. Eat!
 Drink!
 Be merry!

-1. If you don’t have a slow cooker, you can make this in a big pot on the stove.
-Increase the broth to 2 cups (or 1 can) and when you get to step 3, bring the pot to a boil, then reduce to simmer.
+1. No slow cooker?
+You can make this in a big pot on the stove.
+Increase the broth to 2 cups and when you get to step 3, bring the pot to a boil, then reduce to simmer.
 Let it simmer for 2-3 hours, or until the meat is really tender.
 Proceed to eating and drinking and merrying.

-2. Instead of allspice, I use Penzeys Tsardust Memories seasoning.
+2. Instead of allspice, I use Penzeys Tsardust Memories or the Sunrise Spice from Well Fed 2.
 It’s spicy-sweet and makes the kitchen smell like the holidays… or like a Glamazon named Svetlana might appear, wearing a tall fur hat and shiny black knee boots, and stab you with a hypodermic needle filled with truth serum while knocking back a shot of frozen Stoly.

 4. You can also add about 1/4 cup of red wine to the slow cooker if you want to make it taste a little richer.
 Lamb is also a good addition for the same reason.